-Budgeted cost: £24,135.00
+Budgeted cost: £26,135.00

-Activity Evidence that supports this approach Challenge number(s) addressed Quality First Teaching Teachers and TAs Metacognition and self-regulation Wery high report for very low could be do not continued to each residence.
-Teachers will have access to high-quality CPD, linked to our SSDP priorities, to ensure they deliver quality teaching.
-Continual development of the curriculum to ensure it reflects latest research eg. Meta-cognition strategies.
-Ensure that all classrooms are environments that are rich in vocabulary and reading opportunities to facilitate language acquisition.
+Activity Evidence that supports this approach Challenge number(s) addressed Quality First Teaching Teachers and TAs Metacognition and self-regulation E E E E E E E E F Very high impact for very low cost based on extensive evidence E E E E E E F 1 and 2 Teachers will have access to high-quality CPD, linked to our SSDP priorities, to ensure they deliver quality teaching • Continual development of the curriculum to ensure it reflects latest research eg. Meta-cognition strategies • Ensure that all classrooms are environments that are rich in vocabulary and reading opportunities to facilitate language acquisition.

 Quality of teaching is one of the biggest drivers of pupil attainment, particularly for those from disadvantaged backgrounds.
 It is crucial, therefore, that we focus all of our resources (not just the Pupil Premium) on proven ways of improving teaching.
 Evidence from the Teaching and Learning Toolkit and EEF-funded projects, focusing on specific themes most relevant to our children, such as feedback, literacy and language strategies and character and life-skills is used to inform our practice and strategy.
 "Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be the top priority for Pupil Premium spending."
 EEF (A tiered approach to Pupil Premium spending.)
 "Language provides the foundation of thinking and learning and should be prioritised."
 "Use a wide range of approaches including shared reading, storytelling, and explicitly extending children's vocabulary."
-(EEF Preparing for Literacy.) addressed 1 & 2
+(EEF Preparing for Literacy.)